Remembering Artis Gilmore: Arguably The Strongest NBA Player Ever

 - Played 82 games in 11 of his first 12 pro seasons

-And here’s an official stat: 1 of only maybe 2 or 3 players who could guard Kareem Abdul-Jabbar and block his skyhook.
-And for those reasons, that is why he is in the Hall of Fame (although it took 11 years longer than it should have) and that is why I’m talking about him today…and because it’s his birthday.
+And here’s an unofficial stat: He’s one of only maybe two or three players who could guard Kareem Abdul-Jabbar and block his skyhook aka the most unstoppable shot in NBA history.
+And for those reasons, that is why he is in the Basketball Hall of Fame (although it took 11 years longer than it should have) and that is why I’m talking about him today…and because it’s his birthday.